sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 post-processing turned out to be reasonably easy to implement and reason about.
 It takes significant time to search through the candidate window sizes, so having two passes would have resulted in a significant performance hit.

-Given some breakthrough on performance overall in `CodeMotionAnalysis`, this might be worth revisiting in the future...
+Given some breakthrough on performance overall in `SectionedCode`, this might be worth revisiting in the future...

 # Tiny Matches #